- Are You Drinking Enough Water? HOT

-Approximately 85 percent of the U.S. population receives its water from community water systems.
-Community water systems are required to meet the standards set by the U.S. Environmental Protection Agency (EPA) under the authority of the Safe Drinking Water Act (SDWA).
+Approximately 86 percent of the U.S. population receives its water from city water systems.
+City water systems are required to meet the standards set by the U.S. Environmental Protection Agency (EPA) under the authority of the Safe Drinking Water Act (SDWA).

 In order to set a standard for a drinking water contaminant, the EPA first reviews the data concerning the health effects the substance may cause.
 The EPA then proposes nonmandatory Maximum Contaminant Level Goals (MCLGs).
 MCLGs are set at zero for contaminants that are known or probable human carcinogens.
 For noncarcinogens, MCLGs are set at a level where no adverse health effects would occur with a margin of safety.